gwiam/awt_atoyom/porting_legbot.md

     - probably because it is colliding with the bot itself
 - audio stops playing as soon as the object is freed
     - probably have to make the legbot invisible or else it's gonna stand there unit the audio finishes playing
+- porting the dies particles but not accurately